karatelabs/karate/README.md

 Any JavaScript function in Karate has a variable called [`karate`](#the-karate-object) injected into the runtime, which provides some utility functions, for e.g. logging.

 The `call` keyword provides an [alternate way of calling JavaScript functions](#calling-javascript-functions) that have only one argument.
-The argument can be provided after the function name, without parantheses, which makes things slightly more readable (and less cluttered) especially when the solitary argument is JSON.
+The argument can be provided after the function name, without parentheses, which makes things slightly more readable (and less cluttered) especially when the solitary argument is JSON.

 ```cucumber
 * def timeLong = call dateStringToLong '2016-12-24T03:39:21.081+0000'